Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 To create a ufunc for a mathematical function, one needs a scalar implementation of this function written in a compiled language, known as a scalar kernel.
 Until recently, `scipy.special` had scalar kernels written in all of C, C++, Fortran 77, and Cython.
 In August of 2023, Irwin Zaid (izaid) at Oxford proposed rewriting all of the scalar kernels in C++ header files in such a way that they could be included in both C++ and CUDA programs.
 This would allow these scalar kernels to also be used in GPU-aware array libraries like CuPy and PyTorch, improving special function support across array library backends.
 I've been supported by the 2020 NASA ROSES grant, _Reinforcing the Foundations of Scientific Python_ (with travel and compute costs covered by the 2023 NumFocus SDG _Streamlined Special Function Development in SciPy_), to work together with Irwin to put this plan into action.
-With additional help from SciPy maintainer Ilhan Polat (ilayn), who made a heroic effort to translate over twenty thousand lines of Fortran scalar kernel code to C, and contributions from other volunteers, substantial progress has been made, and we are in the process of splitting these headed into a separate library called [xsf](https://github.com/scipy/xsf/).
+With additional help from SciPy maintainer Ilhan Polat (ilayn), who made a heroic effort to translate over twenty thousand lines of Fortran scalar kernel code to C, and contributions from other volunteers, substantial progress has been made, and we are in the process of splitting these headed into a separate library called xsf.
 This is a story for another time.
-Until then, for more info, see [xsf/#1](https://github.com/scipy/xsf/issues/1).
+Until then, see [the first issue in the xsf repo.](https://github.com/scipy/xsf/issues/1) for more info.

 First of all, while working on this project, it became apparent to everyone involved that the infrastructure used in SciPy for creating ufuncs was greatly complicated by the need to work with scalar kernels from so many